awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 1. Click Add
 1. Click in the first dropdown box and scroll to and select Align Photos
 1. Confirm that All chunks is selected in the second dropdown box
-1. In the Parameters box, set:
+1. In the Parameters box, double click each box to set:
     - Accuracy = High
     - Generic preselection = Yes
     - Reference preselection = Disabled